 There, standing in front of us in all its courtyard art glory, was the previously unnoticed life size concrete garden statue complete with missing head

 Myddelton House Garden

 A Dead Ringer!

-Failure on our part to notice the statue from the get-go resulted in two complete dumb asses spending the last hour plotting a defense that entailed beating the living daylights out of an inanimate objet d’art with a pair of decorative candlesticks.
+Failure on our part in noticing the statue from the get-go resulted in two complete idiots spending the last hour plotting a defense that entailed beating the living daylights out of an inanimate objet d’art with a pair of decorative candlesticks.

-I waited to comment until we pulled out of the driveway.
-I didn’t get an entire word out of my mouth before Dave shut it down with an overly emphasized three word reply.
+Waiting until we pulled out of the main driveway to comment, I didn’t get an entire word out of my mouth before Dave shut it down with an overly emphasized three word reply.

 You.
 Did.
 Too.

 Goodness knows I would have loved for this to have been kept just between the two of us, but that was not to be the case.